 Author: Hesselink, Nathan

 Publication details: Chicago Series in Ethnomusicology.
-Chicago: University of Chicago Press, 2006.
+Chicago: Univ. of Chicago Press, 2006.
 [Winner of 2008 Lee Hye-gu Award, Korean Musicological Society]

 The first book to introduce Korean drumming and dance to the English-speaking world, Nathan Hesselink’s P’ungmul offers detailed descriptions of its instrumentation, dance formations, costuming, actors, teaching lineages, and the complexities of training.
 Hesselink also evaluates how this tradition has taken on new roles and meanings in the twentieth and early-twenty-first centuries, investigating the interrelated yet contested spheres of history, memory, government policy, grassroots politics, opportunities for musical transmission, and performance practices and aesthetics.

 P’ungmul offers those interested in ethnomusicology, world music, anthropology, sociology, and Asian studies a special glimpse into the inner workings of a historically rich, artistically complex, and aesthetically and aurally beautiful Korean musical and dance tradition.